-Sub-recipient (SR) progress reports, containing both financial and programmatic data, and other collected information, should show satisfactory management and use of Global Fund resources before the UNDP Country Office (CO) can disburse funds requested for the upcoming period.
+Sub-recipient (SR) progress reporting, composed of financial and programmatic reports, and other collected information, should show satisfactory management and use of Global Fund resources before the UNDP Country Office (CO) can disburse funds requested for the upcoming period.

-To evaluate the overall performance of the SRs for a period, the Project Management Unit (PMU) must take into account all information available for the reporting period, which usually includes:
+To evaluate the overall performance of the SRs, as part of progress reporting for a given period, the Programme Management Unit (PMU) must take into account all information available for the reporting period, which usually includes: